AlexKaruiru/bankin/README.md

 # bankin

-run the Backend, folder bankin,  which runs on port 8080, then run the client, which runs on port 4200.
+run the Backend, folder banking,  which runs on port 8080, then run the client, which runs on port 4200.

 install the dependencies